fanoframework/fanoframework.github.io/working-with-controllers/index.md

 ### TController
 [`TController` is concrete class](https://github.com/fanoframework/fano/blob/master/src/Mvc/Controllers/ControllerImpl.pas).
 It extends `TAbstractController` capability by adding view and view parameters to allow, for example, to use template.

-But of course, you are free to implements your own.
-In fact, you are not required to use `TAbstractController` or `TController` at all.
-You can use any class as long as it implements `IRequestHandler` interface.

 ## Using TController class